Can a Faster Flow Nipple Cause Gas?

 - Your palm making slow circles on the belly

-- Quiet room, dim light, steady breathing
+- Quiet room, dim light, and steady breathing

 - A short tummy-time pause on a blanket